triplingual/opensearch-extensions/README.md

 opensearch-extensions
 ==========================

-Some (well, _one_ right now) search extensions made for OpenSearch (Fx/IE/Cr)
+Some (well, _two_ right now) search extensions made for OpenSearch (Fx/IE/Cr)

-This was done with only moderate experience using OpenSearch, so there may be glaring inefficiencies or inelegancies about them.
+These were done with only moderate experience using OpenSearch, so there may be glaring inefficiencies or inelegancies about them.
 Please help improve them.

 Add to Chrome